We’ve been using shortcodes in WordPress themes for years, and they have become a standard part of how we build sites.

 You can now visit your website to see the custom shortcode in action.

-We hope this tutorial helped you learn how to use shortcodes in your WordPress themes.
-You may also want to check out our guide on how to create a landing page in WordPress and our expert picks of the most useful widgets for your site.
+We hope this tutorial helped you learn how to use WordPress shortcodes in your themes.
+You may also want to check out our guide on how to create a landing page in WordPress and our ultimate guide to the most effective WordPress design elements.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.